 Findings Related to Patellar Tendinopathy

 What is Patellar Tendinopathy?

 The critical warning sign of "Jumper's Knee" is a shooting pain just below the Patella, commonly known as the kneecap, when walking, working out, or performing daily activities.
 The overuse of the Patellar Tendon represents approximately 15% of all soft-tissue injuries in athletes (Peers, 2005).
-When Patellar Tendon overuse occurs inflammation of the Patellar Tendon gradually become more painful.
+When Patellar Tendon overuse occurs inflammation of the Patellar Tendon gradually becomes more painful.
 In a survey that was independent of any treatment strategies, one-third of the athletes with Patellar Tendinopathy were unable to practice or participate in their sport for six months (Peers, 2005).
 Tendon overload occurs when "forces of 3 to 8% strain are applied to the tendon which causes microtrauma", a small injury to the connective tissue that may include micro-tearing of muscle fibres (Peers, 2005).

+Findings Related to Patellar Tendinopathy